Q: What health precautions are you taking in your studios?

 Q: What kinds of lessons do you offer for different age groups?

-A: We offer private and group lessons for ages 4 and up, as well as Kindermusik classes for ages 0-4.
+A: We have lesson offerings for Ages 3 and up, as well as Kindermusik classes for ages 0-3.
+Please click here for more info!

 Q: How often do I need to practice?